 Anyway so I wrote because I was not able to make friends – it is a mystery how.
-Sort of like the looking like you are in your own world thing.
+This mystery falls under the same category for me as the, “you look like X, Y, Z” classification people have developed that I am clueless about.
 I did have friends – sounds paradoxical since I just said I did not know how to make friends.
 Again it is a mystery – but I seemed so different from the people around me and I thought that people would not understand me so I wrote.
 For some reason I process things at 1000 emotional decibels while those around me are at around 300 emotional decibels so the extra 700 had to go somewhere right?

 Whoops!
 There is a back story after all?